 In a study of 195 patients, 89 percent of MCC patients presented with three or more of the “AEIOU” characteristics.

-Please note: Since not all Merkel cell carcinomas have the same appearance, these photos serve as a general reference for what MCC can look like.
+Please note: Since not all MCCs have the same appearance, these pictures of Merkel cell carcinoma serve as a general reference for what MCC can look like.
 If you see anything NEW, CHANGING or UNUSUAL on your skin, go get checked by a dermatologist.

 Challenges in diagnosis